prideduo67/prideduo67/README.md

-read rentry . #1 luo binghe fan . danmei lover since 2022, marvel lover since 2014 . shen qingqiu / yuan in the flesh yass . erha ruined me . i hate you marvel rivals you ruined my life even more
+read rentry [OUTDATED-ISH] . idia shroud's #1 fan no one love him more than i do :/// . marvel rivals